CodeOS99/LinearRegressioner/README.md

 # LinearRegressioner
-A tool to assist with simple linear regression.
+A tool to assist with simple linear regression, built from scratch.
 Feed it training and testing data, along with some other parameters, and it will train a linear regression model!

 ## Details